xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

     - To activate installed plugin, in the Katalon Studio framework, nagivate to Account settings, click **Reload Plugin**.

   2. In the **Test Explorer** panel, right-click on **Test Suite**.
 Select **New > Dynamic Test Suite**.
   3. To add test case via search query, input the search condition into the **Query** box.
-Then hit **Preview** to query out the matching test cases and the total number of results.
+Then hit **Preview** to query out the matching test cases.
-    To learn more about the search query function, you can refer to this documents: [search test cases](https://docs.katalon.com/katalon-studio/docs/search.html).
+    To learn more about the search query function, you can refer to this documents: [Search test cases](https://docs.katalon.com/katalon-studio/docs/search.html).
     For example:
     To add the associated test case into this dynamic test suite, you can input `Test Cases/DDT at TC level` into the **Query** box.
 This adds the machted test cases into the executing test suite.
   4. Hit **Run** to execute the test suite.
-    Alternatively, you can run in console mode.
+    Alternatively, you can run the test suite in console mode.
 For detailed instruction on how to run a test execution in Console mode, you can refer to this document: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
-### Built-in Test Suite
+### Conduct Data Binding in a Suite Test Case

 > **What is a Suite Test Case?**
 >